Stop the War on Children

-Can we count on you to Stop the War on Children now?
+Can we count on you to help #STOPTHEWARONCHILDREN now?

-Yemen, where Ismail lives, is one of the countries where a war is being fought and children are being denied the protection that should be theirs by right.
-This is the war on children.
+In Yemen, where Ismail lives, we are seeing the world’s biggest humanitarian crisis take place.
+Children are constantly being harmed in conflict, denied the protection that should be theirs by right.
+This is a war on children.

-Around the world, as many as one child in five is living in an area affected by conflict.
+Around the world, one child in five is living in an area affected by conflict.

-Every day, bombs destroy children’s houses and schools.
+Every day, bombs destroy children’s houses, hospitals and schools.
 Their friends are shot and injured.
 Their families are killed.
-There isn’t anywhere they feel safe.
+For these children, there isn’t anywhere they feel safe.
 Not at home.
 Not at school.
 Not on the streets where they used to play.
+Not even in hospital.

 The targeting and use of children in conflict is always illegal.
-Under international law, there are measures in place to protect them, but too often these laws count for nothing.
-Unless our leaders understand that the public refuses to accept the war on children, we’ll continue to fail children.
+Under international law, there are rules in place to protect them from harm, but too often these laws count for nothing.
+Unless our leaders understand that the public refuses to accept the war on children, we’ll continue to fail an entire generation.

-That’s why we urgently need you to speak out today and Stop the War on Children.
-Together, we can protect the world's children from the horrors of conflict.
+That’s why we urgently need you to speak out today and #STOPTHEWARONCHILDREN.
+Together, we can help protect the world's children from the horrors of conflict.
 Join our campaign now.

-- World leaders must always uphold international laws to protect children in conflict
+- World leaders must always uphold international law to protect children in conflict

-- Anyone who commits a war crime against children must be held to account
+- Anyone who commits a war crime against children must be held accountable

 - Children in warzones need practical support on the ground to protect and care for them, and to help them recover